 The unstable economic weather has meant that more people have stayed away from making big investments like buying properties and other investments in the real estate sector.
-However, experts now say it can be a good time to finally buy that property you have been wanting to or to upgrade your home to a bigger one.
+However, experts now say it can be a good time to finally buy that property you have wanted to or to upgrade your home to a bigger one.

-Mortgage rates are at an all time low and first time buyers will find it a good time to purchase properties, real estate experts said.
-Further, interest rates are expected to increase in the future which makes it more suitable to buy right away.
+Mortgage rates are at an all-time low, and first-time buyers will find it a good time to purchase properties, real estate experts said.
+Further, interest rates are expected to increase in the future, which makes it more suitable to buy right away.

 We spoke to a couple of real estate agents and experts and got their tips for sellers and buyers who are looking to make a deal.

-Right now there are many condos available for sale and that can make it easy to find a quality property for a good deal.
-If you are buying this as a secondary home you could consider leasing your condo for a couple of years.
+Right now, there are many condos available for sale, and that can make it easy to find a quality property for a good deal.
+If you are buying this as a secondary home, you could consider leasing your condo for a couple of years.
 Condos are also relatively lower maintenance than full houses and can be a great investment for the future.

 Real estate buyers sometimes forget to check up their credit rating.
-To avoid getting a rude shock when you approach a mortgage provider, check your rating and your credit worthiness before you scout properties.
+To avoid getting a rude shock when you approach a mortgage provider, check your rating and your creditworthiness before you scout properties.

 The price range could be one that your mortgage can comfortably cover and fits in your overall budget.
 Having a predetermined price in your head before you see properties can help you know what to expect.

 When you know you are likely to have buyers come over to view your house, it can be a worthy investment to get a professional home stager to come in.
-Potential buyers are more likely to buy a cleaner and better looking house.
+Potential buyers are more likely to buy a cleaner and better-looking house.
 Get rid of the clutter, buy some fresh flowers and consider spring cleaning the house.

-A house need not be completely renovated before being put up for sale but it can be a good idea to update some parts of the house that are old and can do with a revamp.
+A house need not be completely renovated before being put up for sale, but it can be a good idea to update some parts of the house that are old and can do with a revamp.
 Consider replacing carpeting or adding hardwood floors to make the home more attractive.

 This is especially relevant if you are selling your home and buying a new one at the same time.
-Most mortgage providers will approve bridge financing for around 30 days so you should not any issues even if the closing date on the sale is 30 days later than the closing date of the property you have purchased.
+Most mortgage providers will approve bridge financing for around 30 days so you should not have any issues even if the closing date on the sale is 30 days later than the closing date of the property you have purchased.
 Speak to your mortgage lender before you proceed.

 Don’t hesitate to shop around to find the real estate agent you are most comfortable with.
 It can be a good idea to use recommendations from friends and family.
 The whole process can become a lot easier if your estate agent is someone you trust and comes with proven experience in the field.